mchenliu/Tableau_Project_Sales-Customer_Dashboard/README.md

 # Introduction
 :mega: I built two interactive dashboards (**Sales** and **Customers**) in this project providing a comprehensive overview of key performance indicators (KPIs) related sales performance and customer engagement.

-- **Sales Dashboard:** Reveals KPIs, sales & profit trends analysis and product subcategory comparison.
-- **Customers Dashboard:** Draws attention to KPIS, customer trends, customers engagement analysis and presents the top ten customers by proft.

-In this project, I developed two robust interactive dashboards (**Sales** and **Customers**) designed to enhance decision-making through detailed analyses of key performance indicators (KPIs) related to sales performance and customer engagement.
-These tools are crafted for stakeholders looking to deepen their understanding of market dynamics and customer behaviors.

-- **Sales Dashboard:** This dashboard provides an overview of sales and profit trends, alongside a detailed comparison of product subcategories.
-It is engineered to highlight critical sales KPIs, offering insights into both overall performance and granular product-level trends.

-- **Customers Dashboard:** Focused on driving customer-centric strategies, this dashboard offers a nuanced look at customer engagement metrics and trends.
-It features an analysis of top ten customers by profit, enabling targeted marketing and customer relationship management.

-- **Key Features:** Interactive elements allow users to explore data across different time frames and dimensions.
-Dynamic filters to drill down into specific products, categories, or customer segments.

 The project was completed as part of Baraa Salkini's course on [Udemy](https://www.udemy.com/course/the-tableau-ultimate-course-from-zero-to-hero).

 :mag: Check out my HR dashboard on [Tableau Public](https://public.tableau.com/app/profile/mei.liu4813/viz/SalesCustomersDashboardsDataWithBaraa/CustomersDashboard).